francescocapria/drug-discovery-lohi/README.md

   performed separately for each outer fold.

 - **Additional models.**
-Beyond the SVM kernels from the original paper (linear, polynomial, RBF, Tanimoto), the repository also evaluates Logistic Regression, Decision Tree, Random Forest, and XGBoost.
+In addition to the models evaluated in the original paper, the repository also tests Logistic Regression, Decision Tree, Random Forest, XGBoost, and SVM with linear, polynomial, and Tanimoto kernels.

 - **Improved MLP pipeline.**
   The MLP implementation supports configurable depth and width, flat or pyramidal